OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 <div class="info" markdown="1">

 You can now delete the CNAME records you added for the domain from the DNS records of your domain registrar.
-See your domain registrar's support documentation for instructions on how to delete a record.
-Once you delete the records, the certificate ODC issued for the domain won't automatically renew and will expire.
+To delete records, see your domain registrar's support documentation for instruction.
+The certificate ODC issued for the domain won't automatically renew and so will expire when you delete the records.

 </div>

+## Developing apps with custom domains

+When an app uses a background process to generate the URL of a screen, the built-in domain is used.
+You override the build-in domain by building an expression of the URL with the custom domain, for example in the case of a [link widget in an email](../building-apps/emails/widgets.md#widgets-available-in-emails).
+To help you build multiple expressions you can create an app setting, for example **App_Domain**, containing the domain.